jonnonz1/nz-statute-book/acts/public/2009/immigration-act-2009.md

   (a) the High Court decides that, by reason of special circumstances, further time should be allowed; or (b) leave is required, under section 249(3), before proceedings may be commenced (in which case section 249(4) applies).
 (2)
-(3) In this section, statutory power of decision has the same meaning as in section 3 of the Judicature Amendment Act 1972.
+(3) In this section, statutory power of decision has the same meaning as in section 4 of the Judicial Review Procedure Act 2016.
 (4) Nothing in this section limits the time for bringing review proceedings challenging the vires of any regulations made under this Act.

 ### 248 Minister, chief executive, or refugee and protection officer may be respondent in review proceedings relating to Tribunal decision